 The Hall B equipment readiness for the beam run will be done using the CEBAF Hot Checkout system (HCO) [1].
 Each detector system has its own subsystems and items that have to be checked and signed off by the appropriate groups.
 The systems that have been checked and signed as ready for beam will be indicated by a green "thumbs up".
-Subsystems that are still waiting for readiness check-out and approval will be indicated with red crosses machine Fast Shutdown (FSD) system has been properly checked, the Hall Work Coordinator must be notified by e-mail prior to the end of each installation period by the system owner that the checks have been performed in conjunction with accelerator operations (i.e. checking that the equipment's signals will in fact cause an FSD).
-These notifications will be noted in the Work Coordinator's final checklist as having been done.
-System owners are responsible for notifying the Work Coordinator that their system has an FSD tie-in so it can be added to the checklist.
+Subsystems that are still waiting for readiness check-up and approval will be indicated with red crosses.

-In order to make sure that hall equipment that should be tied into the
+In order to make sure that hall equipment that should be tied into the machine Fast Shutdown (FSD) system has been properly checked, the hall